What is breast cancer?

 Adult weight gain

 Gaining body fat as an adult may increase the level of several hormones, including estrogen, and may stimulate cell growth.
-Achieving and maintaining a healthy weight helps to reduce your risk of breast cancer.
+Avoiding gaining large amounts of body fat can help reduce your risk of breast cancer.

 -